navajyothsna/cautious-happiness/README.md

 # cautious-happiness
-# Fresh tomatos movie trailers
+# Fresh tomatoes movie trailers
 ## To run
 Run the entertainment_center.py in python.
 ### You will need